 As you can see from the cycle, BPM is extremely employee-focused.
 Followed correctly, the employee has an undivided opportunity to develop their skills and abilities, which in turn creates greater job satisfaction and leads to higher employee retention.

-Not only this, the organisation has the opportunity to revisit their structural goals on a regular basis, allowing for a quicker response to market changes.
+Not only this, the organisation has the opportunity to revisit its structural goals on a regular basis, allowing for a quicker response to market changes.
 Being flexible allows for active competition in the game – the game which is continuously changing.
 Alongside a concrete method of monitoring, the organisation can be safe in the knowledge that their goals are being driven forward in the directions they wish – spanning the entirety of the business.

 Business and Enterprise performance management software in many different varieties available.